Piolintech123/WRO2026-PiolinTech/docs/software/05_CameraPixy.md

-## 1. Technical Analysis: PixyCam 2.1 Vision Engine
+# 5. PixyCam 2.1 Vision Engine
+## 5.1  Technical Analysis

 The PixyCam 2.1 functions as a dedicated vision coprocessor rather than a traditional camera, which is a critical distinction for high performance robotics.
 By utilizing an onboard NXP LPC4330 processor, it offloads computationally expensive image processing tasks from the primary EV3 controller.
 This architecture is essential for maintaining the real time responsiveness required for competition grade robotics, as it ensures the primary processor is not overwhelmed by video data.